edibotopic/write-height/README.md

 ## How it Works

+### Model Generation and Viewing

-You can display a random model or select a greyscale image from your phone, tablet or computer.
+You can generate a random model or select a greyscale image from your phone, tablet or computer.
+Images will be automatically converted into 3D models.

+The way the model is rendered can be controlled, with toggles for `turntable`, `wireframe` and `hide grid`, as well as a colour picker.

-Images are automatically converted into 3D models.
-You can rotate around the 3D model by dragging over the model with the left mouse button or by swiping across your touchscreen.
+Models can be rotated by dragging over the model with the left mouse button or by swiping on a touchscreen.
 Zooming is controlled using a scroll-wheel or by pinching on a touchscreen.
-Panning can be achieved by holding <kbd>ctrl</kbd>
-and the left mouse button or simply the right mouse button.
+Panning can be achieved by dragging with the right mouse button.
 Arrow keys can also be used to control the camera as long as the model is focused (i.e., it has been clicked).

+### Exporting Models

-Currently the models can be downloaded in `.stl` format only.
+Currently the models can be exported to `.stl`, `.obj` and `.glb` formats.
-Models default to a z-up orientation.
-If you are using y-up software then you will need to rotate the model for further use.
+When tested with Blender, all models were imported in the correct orientation.
+In other software models may need to be rotated into place.

 ## Limitations

-Currently the level of detail is fixed, with a default number of subdivisions for each mesh set to 200.
+Currently the level of detail is fixed, with a default number of subdivisions for each mesh set to 200, which is quite dense.

 The rendered objects may not be optimal for specific uses without further editing.
 For example, you may want to inspect the topology of the model to ensure there is a low polygon count (games) or no non-manifold geometry (printing).
 Your 3D printing software should alert you to any issues with the model relating to ground support.

 ## To-do

 - [X] Fix bug where multiple downloads trigger
 - [ ] Allow level of detail in model to be adjusted
-- [ ] Test option to adjust to y-up orientation for export
+- [ ] Test option to adjust orientation (y-up/z-up) for export
-- [ ] Reintroduce `.glb` and `.obj` exports
+- [X] Reintroduce `.glb` and `.obj` exports
+- [ ] Improve feedback and file-naming on export
+- [ ] Persist toggled options between model loadings
-- [ ] Find alternative to popup for download success
+- [ ] More and better examples

 ## Changelog

+### v0.1.3

+- All major export formats added
+- Better GUI styling
+- Code cleanup

 ### v0.1.2